demiroguzhan/melbourne-housing-analysis/README.md

 ## 2.5 Landsize and BuildingArea Columns

-We are formatting “Landsize” and “BuildingArea” columns to integer since they are sharing the same structure and we don’t have any double values in them.
-Then, we are checking the structure, summary and NA values in those columns.
-We have 11810 missing values on “Landsize” and 21115 missing values on “BuildingArea” column according to summary of the column.
+We will be formatting “Landsize” and “BuildingArea” columns to integer since they are sharing the same structure and we don’t have any double values in them.
+Then, we will check the structure, summary and extract NA values by reading summary report.
+We have 11810 missing values on “Landsize” and 21115 missing values on “BuildingArea” column.

 ``` r
 housing_dataset$Landsize <- as.integer(housing_dataset$Landsize)